nathanawmk/AI-Enabled-SC/README.md

 nathan.mk.aw@gmail.com

 # Abstract.
-At first glance, AI0Enabled Smart Contracts seems to be an oxymoron -- A smart contract is a set of promises, specified in digital form which necessitates that its behaviour/outcome is bounded based on input conditions.
+At first glance, AI-Enabled Smart Contracts seems to be an oxymoron -- A smart contract is a set of promises, specified in digital form which necessitates that its behaviour/outcome is bounded based on input conditions.
 AI, however, connotes intelligent being like behaviour which is unbounded.

 This paper seeks to bridge the gap.